Żubr (beer)

 Żubr beer (Polish for Bison) is a Polish lager brewed by the Kompania Piwowarska SA.
 It was formerly known as Dojlidy, the name of the brewery in the Białystok district of Dojlidy, where it is produced.

 Brand

 Żubr has been brewed since the Dojlidy Brewery opened in 1768.
 The Białystok based brewery was bought by the SABMiller subsidiary Kompania Piwowarska SA in 2003.
 The brew contains 12.1% (by weight) of extract content and 6.0% alcohol.
-Currently it is brewed at three Kompania Piwowarska breweries: Białystok, Poznan and Tychy.
+Currently it is brewed at three Kompania Piwowarska breweries: Białystok, Poznań and Tychy.